janberner/AuditingTutorial/README.md

 wget https://github.com/eosio/eosio.cdt/releases/download/v1.8.0/eosio.cdt_1.8.0-1-ubuntu-18.04_amd64.deb
 sudo apt install ./eosio.cdt_1.8.0-1-ubuntu-18.04_amd64.deb
 ```
 Now that EOSIO is installed on the VM a wallet can be created.
 For the simplicity of this tutorial some actions are used which are not recommended for production.
-Like the next command, it creates a wallet which stores the keys to authorize actions on the blockchain and print the password for it to the console.
-Safe this password for later usage!
+Like the next command.
+It creates a wallet, which stores the keys to authorize actions on the blockchain, and prints the password for it to the console.
+The cryptographic system used by EOSIO is called public-key cryptography or asymmetric cryptography.
 For more imformation about the next step and further options regarding *cleos* please see [developers.eosio/cleos](https://developers.eos.io/manuals/eos/latest/cleos/index).

 ```
 cleos wallet create --to-console
 ```
+Safe this password for later usage!
 The default wallet can be unlocked using the just recieved password.
 Notice after some time of inactivity you will have to unlock the wallet again.
-A wallet holds all your private keys to sign transactions and to authorize yourself.
+A wallet holds all your private keys which are used to sign transactions and to authorize yourself.

 ```
 cleos wallet unlock
 ```
-We create a pair of private and public key
+We now create a key pair of private and public key with
 ```
 cleos create key --to-console
 ```